souryacs/LitRevw/DeepLearningCompBio.md

 [Dig - Sherman et al. Nat Biotech 2022](https://pubmed.ncbi.nlm.nih.gov/35726091/) Developed by PCAWG consortium, this tool creates a list of genome-wide neutral somatic mutation maps using a DL model (CNN for dimensionality reduction and feature selection + Gaussian process modeling) and then develops a positive selection test to detect the potential cancer driver somatic mutations. *To read in detail*

+[Discovery of drug-omics associations in type 2 diabetes with generative deep-learning models - MOVE - Allesoe et al. Nat Biotech 2023](https://pubmed.ncbi.nlm.nih.gov/36593394/) Defines MOVE - Multi-omics variational autoencoder including data from multiple omics from 789 sample cohort (vertical integration) and applies VAE, and defines the association between T2D with the latent space features.
+Significance is computed by t-test, and by feature purturbation (0/1) technique.